cardinal-II/learn-it-dev-with-diagrams/README.md

     style D fill:#9FE2BF
 ```

 You are welcome to contribute by finding a question in the issues section you have answer to.
-You pull request and I'll merge.
+You do pull-requests and I'll merge.

 # License